Information and places to visit-Bakers Mill Holiday Cottages

 National Trust Grounds

 Very atmospheric fort dating from the Iron Age.
-Picnic
+Picnic area.
+Dogs accepted.

 Iron Age hill fort with panoramic views towards the sea.